-Sexual abuse was also rife at the orphanage.
-The abuse was committed by members of the clergy, staff members, other residents, and their relatives.
-These instances included oral sex, sexual intercourse, and gang-rape among the children.
+Sexual abuse was horrifically common at the orphanage.
+The crimes were committed by members of the clergy, staff members, other residents and their relatives.
+These instances included oral sex, sexual intercourse and gang rape among the children.

 The Royal Commission heard the emotional, physical and psychological abuse caused lifelong problems with anxiety, depression, drug and alcohol abuse, sleeping problems and the inability to maintain meaningful relationships.
 Many have also considered committing suicide.

 In 2006 more than 40 former residents of the North Coast Children’s Home in Lismore banded together and submitted a group claim against the Anglican Diocese of Grafton.